rogerhu/compsci_guides/Search-in-Rotated-Sorted-Array.md

 2. Create/Run binary search for target in left and right half.
 For more details see [[Binary Search Problem]]
 3. Return the search results.
 The max function checks between a positive value(found index) vs negative value(not found index).
 ```

+**⚠️ Common Mistakes**

+* We want to ask for space/time complexity.
+Yes this is an easy problem if we had O(n) time.
+But the interviewer wants to solve this problem in O(logn) time.

 ## 4: I-mplement